DimaEnotoff/FriendlyCLP/Readme.md

 Usage example:
 ```
-tu repp 3 the bird is the word
+repp 3 the bird is the word
 the bird is the word the bird is the word the bird is the word
 ```